Built for devs and data teams who want high-performance read scaling, without data migrations or query rewrites.

 Distributes queries across replicas with consistent and optimized performance.

-Offloads read queries to Springtail, sends write traffic to your primary Amazon RDS.
+Offloads read queries to Springtail, sends write traffic to your primary database.

 Built on native Postgres replication.
 Zero migration.